2025 Australian Grand Prix: Race report

 The race was held under changing, intermediate conditions.
-Isack Hadjar crashed his Racing Bull during the formation lap, resulting in an abandoned start and 10-minute delay.
+Isack Hadjar crashed his Racing Bulls during the formation lap, resulting in an abandoned start and 10-minute delay.
 Lando Norris in the McLaren led a majority of the race.
 He briefly lost the lead to Max Verstappen when Norris and teammate Oscar Piastri lost control in intermediate conditions, with Norris boxing shortly afterward.
 Having lost control, Piastri was beached for a short time before he freed himself, dropping to thirteenth and later recovering to ninth after a late pass on Ferrari's Lewis Hamilton.

 Verstappen, in the Red Bull, was trailing Norris as the race reached its closing stages.
 Norris kept Verstappen behind to win the Grand Prix, bringing McLaren its first win in Australia since Jenson Button did so for the team in 2012.
 In doing so, Norris led the Drivers' Championship for the first time in his career, and broke Verstappen's reign in the lead of the championship, which he had held since the 2022 Spanish Grand Prix.
 Having been briefly penalised, dropping him to fifth before his team lodged an appeal, which was upheld, Kimi Antonelli in the Mercedes recovered twelve places from his sixteenth-place start to finish in fourth, and his points finish made him the second-youngest Formula One driver to have scored a point.

 Six retirements were observed, all for accidents on track, for which three safety car periods were observed: Hadjar, during the formation lap, Jack Doohan for Alpine, Carlos Sainz Jr. for Williams, Fernando Alonso for Aston Martin, Gabriel Bortoleto for Sauber, and Verstappen's teammate Liam Lawson.
 Sainz's teammate, Alexander Albon, scored a highest finish of fifth for Williams, the first time the team has done such since the 2021 Belgian Grand Prix.
 Alonso's teammate Lance Stroll finished in sixth, and Sauber's Nico Hülkenberg seventh, placing them above Ferrari, who had a disappointing season opener with Charles Leclerc finishing in eighth and Hamilton tenth.
-The Haas duo of Oliver Bearman and Esteban Ocon rounded off the bottom two.
+The Haas duo of Oliver Bearman and Esteban Ocon rounded off the bottom two on-track finishers.